cayblood/remix-vite-cloudflare-prisma-postgres-poc/README.md

 localhost, click the button and see the numbers increase, which means your database is working.

-To deploy the app to cloudflare, run `pnpm run deploy`.
+To deploy the app to cloudflare, first create an env var on your cloudflare worker with `wrangler secret put DATABASE_URL` and then run `pnpm run deploy`.

 ## Background